Neels669/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 This project aims to learn the below:

-Pointers and how to use them
+Pointers and how to use them.

-Arrays and how to use them
+Arrays and how to use them.

-Differences between pointers and arrays
+Differences between pointers and arrays.

-How to use strings and how to manipulate them
+How to use strings and how to manipulate them.

-Scope of variables
+Note: The prototypes of all the functions and the prototype of the function _putchar is included in the header file called main.h ~ You have to start by creating your main.h

-Note: The prototypes of all the functions and the prototype of the function _putchar is included in the header file called main.h ~ You have to start by creating your main.h main.h is the header file containing all the function prototypes used in this project.
+main.h is the header file containing all the function prototypes used in this project.

 **TASKS**